TechMartins72/liquid-staking-protocol/README.md

    - Approve the connection request

 2. **Stake Assets**
-   - Enter the amount you want to stake
+   - Enter the amount of tDUST you want to stake
    - Approve the transaction in Lace Wallet
    - Receive sttDust tokens in your wallet